Voting in Hawaii

 Receiving Your Ballot

-Voters with special needs may request for an alternate format ballot by contacting their County Elections Division.
+Voters with special needs may request for an electronic ballot through the Voter Registration Application or by contacting their County Elections Division.

 Returning Your Ballot